In a conservative and sexism society, Aurora Reyes dared to break the rules and challenge gender stereotypes

 "One of them, created in 1945, was transportable, twelve square meters, and addressed the issue of the use of the rebozo by the Mexican woman.
 In an inexplicable way, it disappeared after being exposed in a stand of a livestock fair and products of the field organized by the National Peasant Confederation ", she mentions.
 Another, "Attack on rural teachers," was the mural that positioned her as the first Mexican muralist, as well as a reference for muralism in Mexico along with Diego Rivera, José Clemente Orozco, and David Alfairo Siqueiros.

 Both this and the other murals she painted are characterized by addressing issues related to education and social struggle.
-According to Mexican muralist Antonio González Orozco, Aurora "was a woman whose work was characterized by her social struggle, above all, by the rural teacher in both the pictorial and the lyrics, because she also ventured into literature."
+According to Mexican muralist Antonio González Orozco, Aurora "was a woman whose work was characterized by her social struggle, above all, by the rural teacher in both the pictorial and the lyrics, because she also ventured IGNORE INTO literature."
 She was also one of the founders of the League of Revolutionary Artists and Scouts (LEAR).

 Another of the themes that are present in his work is that of women, a figure that he always tried to vindicate in his works.
 According to La Vanguardia de México, "the painter was always committed to the feminine cause, a fact that is observed in her work" Woman of War ", in which a mother with a combative attitude is shown carrying an arm to her son, without stop holding a gun."
 In fact, the artist helped to boost the struggle for the vote of women in the Aztec country.